DanielOchana/Suicidal-Prediction-Transformer/README.md

 ### Evaluate

-10 pretrained models are provided, ("model_checkpoint{i}.pth").
+10 pretrained models are provided, (`model_checkpoint{i}.pth`).
-Each trained model have a corresponding config file ("config{i}.txt ), with its hyperparams and changes in the architecture.
+Each trained model have a corresponding config file (`config{i}.txt` ), with its hyperparams and changes in the architecture.

-A dedicated notebook "From-Scratch-Model-Evaluate.ipynb" is provided, that loads the saved model, and evaluates it on each of the datasets.
+A dedicated notebook `From-Scratch-Model-Evaluate.ipynb` is provided, that loads the saved model, and evaluates it on each of the datasets.

 ## Folders
 * config: config files with the hyperparams used in each model.